 If you are terminating the HTTPS/SSL session at the LoadMaster, then any of the LoadMaster persistence options can be used.
 Since the HTTPS/SSL session is terminated, the LoadMaster sees all of the unencrypted traffic, and is able to look at the HTTP stream.
 This is true even when you are terminating the HTTPS/SSL session at the LoadMaster and then re-establishing an SSL session with the Real Servers.

 Port following can be done between UDP and TCP connections if desired.
-For more information, see the Port Following document on the Kemp Documentation page.

 Each feature can be deployed per web Virtual Service.

 The LoadMaster is an established, hardened Internet appliance with HTTP intrusion prevention.
 In addition to Secure Socket Layer (SSL), Denial of Service support offered by the LoadMaster, the Intrusion Prevention System (IPS) service will provide in-line protection of Real Server(s) by providing real-time mitigation of attacks and isolation of Real Server(s).
 Intrusion prevention is based on the industry-standard SNORT database and provides real-time intrusion alerting.